 Picture yourself in each of these settings: Sitting at your desk, googling “hemolytic uremic syndrome” on your computer as you self-study.
-Or, booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens.
-Or, answering hundreds of curated questions from your smartphone between shifts or at a cafe.
+Or booking flights, flying to a popular city, spending two to four days in a conference room with your peers and some big screens (when there’s not a global pandemic).
+Or watching lectures online and reviewing questions during a live course.
+Or answering hundreds of curated questions from your smartphone between shifts or at a cafe.
 You might picture yourself in all three scenarios.
 You need to be ruthlessly honest with yourself about what is best for you as you consider these options.

 If you believe you still need a Qbank, read on.
 If not, you can save time and click to another PEM board review article on the web.

 Now that you determined you do need a Qbank, you have many options.
 You need selection criteria that provide the best outcome for you, not the marketer.